 In addition to demonstrations, there are also various exhibits inside the museum.
 These include an assortment of goods for both show and sale, such as clothing, candy and household items, and there is even an area where someone will write your name in Japanese on a bookmark.
 You can also find traditional and elaborate tea ceremonies staged with authentic tatami mats and rice paper screens in NOMA’s Great Hall.
 Japan Fest also features hands-on activities, such as playing Go, a traditional Japanese board game, and a craft area for children, where they can paint Japanese fans.

-And what New Orleans festival would be complete without food?
+And what local festival would be complete without food?
 Local Japanese food vendors come together to serve both authentic Japanese fare and local takes on the food culture in booths set up outside NOMA.
 They include everyone from Ninja Restaurant, an Uptown restaurant popular for its sushi, to places like Woody’s Fish Tacos, that serves a Japanese version of its normal menu.

 Japan Fest is $5 admission for all guests, and NOMA members and children 6 and under are free.